 - Add butter to the flour mixture.
 With your fingers or a pastry blender, work the butter into the flour, breaking the small cubes into smaller bits.
 Once the butter is well incorporated into the flour mixture, the flour will resemble coarse meal.
 Some chunks will be the size of small pebbles, others will be the size of oat flakes.

-- Toss the cheese mixture into the flour mixture.
+- Toss the cheese mixture nto the flour mixture and fold to mix.
 Create a small well in the center of the flour mixture and add the buttermilk mixture all at once.
 Toss together with a fork making sure that all of the flour bits are moistened by the buttermilk.
 Mixture will be shaggy.
 Dump the biscuit dough into a lightly floured counter and knead for 8 - 10 minutes, just to bring it together into a 1½ inch-thick circle.

 - Cut biscuits into squares or use a 2½ inch circle biscuit cutter to cut rounds.
 If you don't have a round biscuit cutter, you can use a knife to cut the dough into small squares.
 Gather dough scraps, knead lightly and cut out more biscuits until batter is gone.
 Place biscuits on prepared baking sheets, brush with buttermilk, sprinkle with sea salt and bake for 12 - 15 minutes.